AmboVent-1690-108/AmboVent/README.md

 ## Emergency ventilation initiative coming out of Israel

+## The device was not tested yet for its performance or safety. it is not approved for clinical use

 ### Who is behind it?
 **Lead by the CTO & innovation leader of the Israeli Air-Force 108 Electronic Depot and backed by a large community of innovators behind him**